-Are Sexual Harassment Cases Civil In Nature Only Or Criminal As Well?
+Are Sexual Harassment Cases Only Civil, Or Criminal As Well?

 Any conduct that a harasser engages in may have criminal implications.
 In most cases, unless there is violence, the police are not going to get involved.
 Once the police find out that the victim has a civil lawyer, they are likely to decide not to prosecute in non-violent cases.